learn-co-curriculum/dsc-welchs-ttest-lab/README.md

 ## Objectives
 You will be able to:
-* Write a function computing Welch's t-test using Numpy
+* Write a function computing Welch's t-test using NumPy

 ### Welch's t-Test